 I spent my Friday evening at a spa.
 My experience didn’t start out luxurious or relaxing like a spa experience should.
 But I did enjoy a glass of red wine while there.

-I had a 5:30pm appointment.
+I had a 5:30 pm appointment.
 Downtown no less.
 I left my office 50 minutes before my appointment to ensure I was on time.
-I very much wanted to respect the spa staff and other customers by making my appontment time.
-I’m glad I left early because I encoutnered not one, but 3 car accidents that brought traffic to a hault on the expressway.
+I very much wanted to respect the spa staff and other customers by making my appointment time.
+I’m glad I left early because I encountered not one, but 3 car accidents that brought traffic to a halt on the expressway.

 But I made it to my appointment just fine and in fact, I was a couple minutes early.
 Whew!

 I walk into the spa and…I see no one!
 I stood at the front counter for what felt like several minutes, though it was probably less than a minute.
 What I recall clearly is that no one was there to welcome me into the spa.

 Momentarily, the spa owner appeared and greeted me enthusiastically.
 She told me she’d let my guy know I had arrived.
 And then she led me to a dark room illuminated only by candles and invited me to have a seat.
 And she offered me wine, which I accepted gladly.